 Our Visit to The Christmas House in Torrington, Connecticut

 As I drove through Torrington one day last week I vaguely remembered someone once telling me that there is a house in Torrington that goes "over the top" with Christmas decorations.
-I told my son that we should come back and try to find it one evening when, not five seconds later, we happened to drive by something that left our jaws dropped while in visual disbelief.
-Mind you, this was at 3:00 in the afternoon.
-The lights hadn't even been turned on yet.
+Just as I was mentioning this to my son we happened to drive by something that left our jaws dropped and in visual disbelief.
+Mind you, this was at 3:00 in the afternoon and the lights hadn't even been turned on yet.
 It was a quick drive-by and we couldn't slow down enough to get a really good look but there was no doubt that we were going to return as soon as possible to see this place in its glory.
-Covered in tinsel like you can't imagine, every square inch of lawn and house is covered with a light, candy cane or Santa figure.
-Some moving and some not.
-We returned with friends one chilly evening to find the house alit in all its fine splendor.
+Covered in tinsel like you can't imagine, every square inch of lawn and house is covered with a colored light, candy cane or Santa figure.
+Some in motion and some not.
+One chilly evening soon after, we returned with friends to find the house alit in all its fine splendor.
+It was worth going back.
 You will find beauty here in the spirit of the effort that goes into creating such a spectacle, however, be warned, it IS completely over the top.

 For dinner we had a few recommendations from friends.
 There is a pizza place right across the street that I will probably go to the next time we visit The Christmas House.
 It looked cute and you can't beat the location since it is so close.
 Since it was my son's birthday and he loves sushi we went to Fuji which is a hibachi/sushi restaurant across from Target.
 They sat us at a table without the hibachi grill and the kids were a bit disappointed about that.
 If you are going to order hibachi sit at the hibachi table so that you at least get the show too.
 I ordered a volcano roll and got something that scared the life out of me.
 The fish flakes were moving and at first glance I thought they were bugs crawling all over my food!
 It was tasty and our hungry boys enjoyed their meals.
 I had read that it was overpriced for what you got and I would agree however it was an enjoyable dinner and we left with full bellies and happy hearts.
 Another favorite restaurant in Torrington is Pizzeria Marzano which is in the shopping center right next to Fuji.
 Their thin crust pizza is cooked in a brick oven that is exposed for all to see in the dining area.
 The ingredients are fresh and delicious and the menu is well priced.
 Highly recommend if you are in the mood for Italian.